 A good description helps us grasp the essence of a pattern immediately - what is the problem the pattern addresses, and what is the proposed solution.
 A good description also provides us with all the details necessary to apply the pattern and to consider the consequences of its application.
 Moreover a uniform, standardized description template for process patterns is needed.
-This helps us compare one pattern with another, especially when we are looking for alternative solutions.
-Furthermore, we are interested in details of the activities, which represent the tasks to be done, by using the solution of a pattern.
-For these activities we need a uniform, standardized pattern, too.
+This helps us to compare patterns, especially when we have to select from alternative solutions.
+For activities similar templates are useful.
+For brevity we omit a detailed description of this kind of template.
+Table 1 and Table 2 illustrate our proposal for an activity and process patterns is not in the scope of this paper and can be found in [7, 8].
+Please note, that the sample Process Pattern of this section resides on the Instance Level of the Overall Process Model shown in Figure 1.